A blue butterfly against a background of green leaves

-Before you could say “Squirrel!”
-I was distracted by the abundant wildlife going about its business in the crisp autumn air.
-I soon found myself following around the wildlife with my camera with the same intensity as Elmer Fudd hunting for “wabbits”.
+Not long into one session in particular, I was distracted by the abundant wildlife going about its business in the crisp autumn air.
+I soon found myself intensely following around the wildlife with my camera

 I admit, the thrill of the hunt for the perfect photo was a little addicting, to the point that I started to forget about the original goal of taking pictures of the leaves and the trees.